brucefan1983/CUDA-Programming/src/01-introduction/text.md

 Here are some useful information from the above outputs:
 * From line 1 we can see the Nvidia driver version (426.00) and the CUDA version (10.1).
 * There is only one GPU in the system, which is a GeForce RTX 2070.
-It has a device ID of 0。If there are more GPUs, they will be labeled starting from 0.
+It has a device ID of 0.
+If there are more GPUs, they will be labeled starting from 0.
 You can use the following command in the command line to select to use device 1 before running a CUDA program:
 ```
 $ export CUDA_VISIBLE_DEVICES=1
 ```
-* This GPU is on the WDDM（windows display driver model）mode.
-Another possible mode is TCC（tesla compute cluster), but it is only avaible for the GPUs in the Tesla, Quadro, and Titan series.
+* This GPU is on the **WDDM（windows display driver model）** mode.
+Another possible mode is **TCC（tesla compute cluster)**, but it is only avaible for GPUs in the Tesla, Quadro, and Titan series.
 One can use the following commands to choose the mode（In Windows, one needs to have administrator rights and `sudo` below should be removed):
 ```
 $ sudo nvidia-smi -g GPU_ID -dm 0 # set device GPU_ID to the WDDM mode
 $ sudo nvidia-smi -g GPU_ID -dm 1 # set device GPU_ID to the TCC mode
 ```
 * `Compute M`. refers to compute mode.
 Here the compute mode is `Default`, which means that multiple computing process are allowed to be run with the GPU.
 Another possible mode is `E. Process`，which means exclusive process mode.
-The `E. Process` mode is not possible for GPUs in the WDDM mode。One can use the following commands to choose the mode（In Windows, one needs to have administrator rights and `sudo` below should be removed):
+The `E. Process` mode is not available for GPUs in the WDDM mode。One can use the following commands to choose the mode（In Windows, one needs to have administrator rights and `sudo` below should be removed):
 ```
 $ sudo nvidia-smi -i GPU_ID -c 0 # set device GPU_ID to Default mode
 $ sudo nvidia-smi -i GPU_ID -c 1 # set device GPU_ID to E. Process mode